 An Instrument Rating (IR) permits you to fly an aeroplane as the Pilot in Command under Instrument Flight Rules (IFR).

 Having an Instrument Rating means you are no longer reliant on visual navigation principles and ideal weather.

 Instrument rated pilots are able to fly from A to B with sole reference to the flight and navigation instruments (mostly), and can therefore fly through clouds without needing visual references.

-The IR takes around 2 months to complete as a full time course or can be completed on a part time basis if required.
+An IR takes around 3 months to complete full time, or can be completed on a part time basis if required.

 - Hold a PPL or CPL (note – to be eligible for an IR, PPL holders must have passes in CPL Human factors, and CPL Meteorology); and

 - Night flying privileges appropriate to licence held.

 - Flight Navigation